cloudnativeessentials/dra-tutorial/README.md

 Events:        <none>
 ```

-Any additional Pods that use this ResourceClaim are also listed under `Reserved For:`
+Any additional Pods that use this ResourceClaim are also listed under `Reserved For:` <br>

-Check how the DRA driver handled the device allocation:
+Check how the DRA driver handled the device allocation: <br>

 ```shell
 kubectl logs -l app.kubernetes.io/name=dra-example-driver -n dra-tutorial